A number of methods allow transferring data in/out of Sherlock. For most cases,

 Globus also provides a command-line interface as an alternative to its web interface.
 This command-line interface is provided over an SSH connection to a Globus.org server.
 Please see the Globus CLI documentation for more details.

-A dedicated Data Transfer Node is available on Sherlock, to provide exclusive resources for large-scale data transfers.
+A pool of dedicated Data Transfer Nodes is available on Sherlock, to provide exclusive resources for large-scale data transfers.

 The main benefit of using it is that transfer tasks can't be disrupted by other users interactive tasks or filesystem access and I/O-related workloads on the login nodes.

-By using the Sherlock DTN, you'll make sure that your data flows will go through a computer whose sole purpose is to move data around.
+By using the Sherlock DTNs, you'll make sure that your data flows will go through a computer whose sole purpose is to move data around.

-To transfer files via the DTN, simply use
+To transfer files via the DTNs, simply use

 dtn.sherlock.stanford.edu as a